 What Are Dental Bridges?

-Are Dental Bridges Right For Me?
+Are Dental Bridges Right For You?

 This means they must be healthy and in good condition.
-If there are healthy teeth or implants on either side of the missing tooth, you may be a good candidate for a dental bridge.
-This bridge will hold a false tooth, or pontic, in place.
+If there are healthy teeth or implants on either side of the missing tooth, you may be a candidate for a dental bridge.
+This bridge will hold a false tooth in place.
 This gives your false tooth the structure and support it needs to stay in place.

 How Are Dental Bridges Installed?

-The procedure for installing a dental bridge is fairly straightforward but will require multiple visits to your dentist.
-Once you and your dental professional have decided that a bridge is your best solution you will have an initial visit.
-At this time your abutment teeth will have to be prepared to receive the crowns and molds will be made.
-You will have temporary crowns put in place to protect your teeth and gums until your final apparatus is ready.
-Once your finalized bridge is ready.
+The procedure for installing a dental bridge is fairly straightforward but will require multiple visits to the dentist.
+Once you and our dental professional have decided that a bridge is your best solution, you will have your first dental bridge appointment.
+At this time, your abutment teeth be prepared to receive the crowns and molds will be made.
+You will have temporary crowns put in place to protect your teeth and gums until your final bridge is ready.

 It is important for the health of your bridge and your other teeth that you maintain strong dental hygiene habits.
-You should always brush your teeth at least two times a day and floss daily.
-A healthy diet can also support maintaining healthy teeth and gums.
+You should always brush your teeth at least twice a day and floss daily.
+A healthy diet can also support your remaining healthy teeth and gums.
 With proper care, your dental bridge may last anywhere from 5 to 15 years.
-Depending on your age, your bridge may need to be replaced eventually.
+Depending on your age, your bridge may eventually need to be replaced.

-How Much do Dental Bridges Cost?
+How Much Do Dental Bridges Cost?